-Logging Options

-Toil hides stdout and stderr by default except in case of job failure.
+Logging Options Toil hides stdout and stderr by default except in case of job failure.
 Log levels in toil are based on priority from the logging module:

---logCritical Only CRITICAL log levels are shown.
-Equivalent to

---logLevel=OFF or --logLevel=CRITICAL.

---logError Only ERROR, and CRITICAL log levels are shown.
-Equivalent to alent to --logLevel=WARNING.

---logLevel=ERROR.

---logWarning Only WARN, ERROR, and CRITICAL log levels are shown.
-Equiv-

---logInfo All log statements are shown, except DEBUG.
-Equivalent to

---logLevel=INFO.

---logDebug All log statements are shown.
-Equivalent to --logLevel=DEBUG.
+logOff Only CRITICAL log levels are shown.
+Equivalent tologLevel=OFF orlogLevel=CRITICAL. logCritical Only CRITICAL log levels are shown.
+Equivalent tologLevel=OFF orlogLevel=CRITICAL. logError Only ERROR, and CRITICAL log levels are shown.
+Equivalent to logLevel=ERROR. logWarning Only WARN, ERROR, and CRITICAL log levels are shown.
+Equivalent tologLevel=WARNING. logInfo All log statements are shown, except DEBUG.
+Equivalent tologLevel=INFO. logDebug All log statements are shown.
+Equivalent tologLevel=DEBUG.

---logLevel=LOGLEVEL May be set to: OFF (or CRITICAL), ERROR, WARN (or

-WARNING), INFO, or DEBUG.

---logFile FILEPATH Specifies a file path to write the logging output to.

-- --rotatingLogging Turn on rotating logging, which prevents log files from getting too big (set using --maxLogFileSize BYTESIZE). - --maxLogFileSize BYTESIZE Sets the maximum log file size in bytes (--rotatingLogging must be active). - --log-dir DIRPATH For CWL and local file system only.
+- --logLevel=LOGLEVEL May be set to: OFF (or CRITICAL), ERROR, WARN (or WARNING), INFO, or DEBUG. - --logFile FILEPATH Specifies a file path to write the logging output to. - --rotatingLogging Turn on rotating logging, which prevents log files from getting too big (set using --maxLogFileSize BYTESIZE). - --maxLogFileSize BYTESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
+Setting this option to zero will prevent any truncation.
+Setting this option to a negative value will truncate from the beginning.
+Default=62.5KiB Sets the maximum log file size in bytes (--rotatingLogging must be active). - --log-dir DIRPATH For CWL and local file system only.
 Log stdout and stderr (if tool requests stdout/stderr) to the DIRPATH.